e00E/Dota2-Hero-Recommender/README.md

 If you are only interested in getting match data then you dont need to install scikit-learn and can use `get_data.py` alone.

 The program will continually gather recent matches and store them in a sqlite3 database.
 You can exit it with ctrl-c.

+When we have enough data we can train machine learning models with scikit-learn.
+This is done in `machine learning/machinelearning.py`.
+Scroll to the bottom of the file and edit the machine learning process how you see fit and run the file.